National Certification Council

-AHRI has established a National Certification Council (NCC) to oversee the HR standards, administration and decision making that result in the credentialing of eligible candidates seeking HR certification.
+The National Certification Council (NCC) oversees the HR standards, administration and decision-making that supports the credentialing of eligible candidates seeking HR certification.

-On successful completion of the four units of the AHRI Practising Certification Program (APC), candidates will be eligible, at the discretion of the NCC, to be awarded HR certification and to use a Certified Practitioner post-nominal.
+When candidates successfully complete the four units of the AHRI Practising Certification Program (APC), they will be eligible, at the discretion of the NCC, to be awarded HR certification and to use a Certified Practitioner post-nominal.